-To ensure that all students receive a quality education, teachers and administrators can request the help of a Teacher Aide, who is able to provide one-on-one support for struggling students or introduce challenging activities for those who are exceptional.
+To ensure that all students receive a quality education, teachers and administrators can request the help of a Teacher Aide, who can provide one-on-one support for struggling students or introduce challenging activities for those who are exceptional.

-Regardless of the type of classroom or grouping that is utilized, all students must be given the opportunity to communicate and socialize with one another, thus helping them to become well-rounded, tolerant, caring, compassionate, and respectful individuals who will be able to thrive in the real world.
+Regardless of the type of classroom or grouping utilized, all students must be allowed to communicate and socialize with one another, thus helping them become well-rounded, tolerant, caring, compassionate, and respectful individuals who will thrive in the real world.

-Teachers must adapt their lessons and teaching techniques to accommodate multiple levels of intelligence and facilitate all styles of learners.
-This ensures that each child is able to actively participate in the classroom and comprehend and retain the material in whichever manner suits them best.
+Teachers must adapt their lessons and teaching techniques to accommodate multiple intelligence levels and facilitate all learners’ styles.
+This ensures that each child can participate in the classroom activities and comprehend and retain the material in whichever manner suits them best.

 Always provide exceptional students with increasingly challenging activities and assignments.
-For instance, if they have finished their class work ahead of the other students, provide them with assignments that are suited for higher grade levels.
+For instance, if they have finished their classwork ahead of the other students, provide them with assignments suited for higher grade levels.

-In addition, a teacher may organize extracurricular activities that are designed to encourage and strengthen exceptional students’ unique gifts: assign certain administrative tasks, establish pull-out programs utilized once a day or on a weekly basis, initiate an advanced placement program, or adopt the International Baccalaureate (IB) program.
+Besides, a teacher may organize extracurricular activities designed to encourage and strengthen exceptional students’ unique gifts: assign certain administrative tasks, establish pull-out programs utilized once a day or weekly, initiate an advanced placement program, or adopt the International Baccalaureate (IB) program.